redux-saga/redux-saga/docs/advanced/ForkModel.md

 - The *main task* this means cancelling the current Effect where the Saga is blocked

 - All attached forks that are still executing

 **WIP**

+## Detached forks (using `spawn`)

+Detached forks live in their own execution context.
+A parent doesn't wait for detached forks to terminate.
+Uncaught errors from spawned tasks are not bubbled up to the parent.
+And cancelling a parent doesn't automatically cancel detached forks (you need to cancel them explicitly).

+In short, detached forks behave like root Sagas started directly using the `middleware.run` API.

+**WIP**